Shepherd the Flock of God That Is Among You

 Ouch!

 I’m not speaking against bivocational work.
 I’m speaking against distractions.
-I’m speaking for the kind of joy that comes from knowing God has called you to a particular flock, and being grateful for that incredible privilege, knowing it’s more than you deserve.
+I speak of the joy in being called by God to a flock and feeling grateful for that privilege.

 “Shepherd the flock of God that is among you…”